Exploring Iterative Refinement with Diffusion Models for Video Grounding: Experiments

 \subsection{Datasets and Metrics}

-To demonstrate the effectiveness of our proposed method, we conduct experiments on two challenging benchmark datasets: Charades-STA~\cite{Gao_Sun_Yang_Nevatia_2017} and ActivityNet Captions~\cite{Krishna_Hata_Ren_Li_Niebles}.

-\textbf{Charades-STA}.
-This dataset includes a total of 6,672 videos depicting daily indoor activities.
-Each video is annotated with sentence descriptions focusing on specific temporal moments.
-Specifically, this dataset contains 12,408 (from 5,338 videos) moment-sentence pairs for training and 3,720 (from 1,334 videos) moment-sentence pairs for testing.

-\textbf{ActivityNet Captions}.
-This dataset consists of around 20k videos in diverse human activities.
-Following the settings in previous works~\cite{Zhang_Peng_Fu_Luo_2019, Zhang_Sun_Jing_Zhen_Zhou_Goh_2021}, we use its original training set for training, val\_1 subset for validation and val\_2 subset for testing, which have 37,417, 17,505 and 17,031 moment-sentence pairs, respectively.
+\textbf{Datasets}.
+To demonstrate the effectiveness of our method, we conduct experiments on three mainstream benchmarks: Charades-STA~\cite{Gao_Sun_Yang_Nevatia_2017}, ActivityNet Captions~\cite{Krishna_Hata_Ren_Li_Niebles} and TACoS~\cite{Regneri_Rohrbach_Wetzel_Thater_Schiele_Pinkal_2013}. \textbf{Charades-STA} comprises a total of 6,672 videos depicting daily indoor activities, which is annotated with sentence descriptions focusing on specific temporal moments.
+This dataset includes 12,408 (from 5,338 videos) moment-sentence pairs for training and 3,720 (from 1,334 videos) moment-sentence pairs for testing. \textbf{ActivityNet Captions} consists of around 20k videos in diverse human activities.
+Following the settings in previous works~\cite{Zhang_Peng_Fu_Luo_2019, Zhang_Sun_Jing_Zhen_Zhou_Goh_2021}, we use its original training set for training, val\_1 for validation and val\_2 for testing, which have 37,417, 17,505 and 17,031 moment-sentence pairs. \textbf{TACoS} contains 127 videos that center on indoor cooking scenes, partitioned into 10,146, 4,589, and 4,083 moment-sentence pairs annotated for training, validation, and testing, respectively.

 \textbf{Evaluation Metrics}.
 We follow~\cite{Gao_Sun_Yang_Nevatia_2017} and evaluate DiffusionVG with the commonly used ``Rank@$n$, IoU=$m$" (R$n$@$m$) metric.
-The R$n$@$m$ metric calculates the percentage of the sentence queries that have at least one predicted moment whose temporal Intersection over Union (IoU) is larger than the threshold $m$ with the ground-truth moment among the top-$n$ predicted moments.
-In our experiments, we employ the most commonly adopted R$1$@$0.3$, R$1$@$0.5$ and R$1$@$0.7$ metrics for both Charades-STA and ActivityNet Captions datasets.
+The R$n$@$m$ metric calculates the percentage of the queries that have at least one predicted moment whose temporal Intersection over Union (IoU) is larger than the threshold $m$ with the ground-truth moment among the top-$n$ predicted moments.
+In our experiments, we employ the most commonly adopted R$1$@$0.3$, R$1$@$0.5$, and R$1$@$0.7$ metrics for both Charades-STA and ActivityNet Captions datasets, while only adopting the first two metrics for TACoS since this is consistent with most existing methods~\cite{Gao_Sun_Yang_Nevatia_2017, Zhang_Peng_Fu_Luo_2019,Zeng_Xu_Huang_Chen_Tan_Gan_2020, Nan_Qiao_Xiao_Liu_Leng_Zhang_Lu_2021}.